 As I mentioned earlier, the 20 percent downpayment proves to be the greatest hurdle for many home buyers.
 Thankfully, it’s possible to overcome his challenge of a 20 percent down payment, says CNBC.

 There’re various ways and means that allow you to buy a house by paying less or 10 percent, provided you meet certain criteria, a CNBC report adds.
 You could try any of these ways.

 One of these is Federal Housing Administration mortgages given by the Department of Housing and Urban Development.
 FHA mortgages allow you to pay only up to 3.5 percent of the house price as a downpayment.
 However, you’ll require a credit score between 500 and 579 to qualify for an FHA loan.

 Additionally, FHA has varying upper limits for loans.
 In certain high-cost areas, the maximum FHA loan would be about $726,525 for 2019.
 These are, however, subject to revision.

 It’s also possible to get an FHA loan for a foreclosed property.
 In such cases, the property has to comply with FHA standards.

 In any case, an FHA loan is worth considering if you’re unable to raise the 20 percent downpayment necessary for getting a home mortgage.

 There’re also plans for Veterans that FHA offers.
 If you’re a Veteran, apply for these special housing loans since they can help you save some money and get other benefits too.

 9. Overcoming Lower Credit Score

 It’s also possible to buy a house should you have a low credit score or FICO score.
-And that’s by upping the amount of downpayment.
-If you can come up with a higher amount as downpayment and require a relatively smaller mortgage, a lender financial institution or bank could give you one.
+And that’s by upping the amount of the downpayment.
+If you can come up with a higher amount as a downpayment and require a relatively smaller mortgage, a lender financial institution or bank could give you one.